busimus/bna/README.md

         * Mass identity changes by pools (terminations, delegations, undelegations)
     * For large DEX volume on BSC (trades and liquidity changes)
     * For large CEX volume (Hotbit, BitMart, ProBit, ViteX)
+    * For when an identity enters a "stake club" (like 100k stake club, etc.)
 * Commands:
     * For recent chain and market stats
     * For recent pool changes
     * For top recent events of some type (transfers, DEX trades, stake replenishments, terminations)
+    * For showing the rank of identity according to its stake and age
+* Lists of transactions/identities can be moved through with buttons
+* Notifications for recent events of a similar type to a new event get updated in place
 * Built in command rate limiting and per-command authorization
 * Most configuration is done using commands by authorized users